AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 Project Griffon is now Assurance

 We're pleased to announce that Project Griffon is now generally available to all Adobe Experience Cloud customers as Assurance.
-To learn more about this transition see [here](./platform-assurance/index.md) details.
+To learn more about this transition, please read the [Assurance overview](./platform-assurance/index.md).

 ## Bring the Adobe Experience Cloud to your apps